lelepado01/FoundationModel4ClimateNotes/src/ipcc_wg1.md

 # IPCC Working Group 1

-## A. The Current State of the Climate
+## The Current State of the Climate

 It is unequivocal that human influence has warmed the atmosphere, ocean and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred.